 Perform detailed inspection of electrical installations in or associated with explosive atmospheres

-- UEE30820 Certificate III in Electrotechnology,
+- UEE30820 Certificate III in Electrotechnology Electrician or

 Contact us for more information or to discuss your eligibility to enrol in the course.